 The Fan Circle International is a collectors’ club which was formed in 1975 to promote interest in, and understanding of, all aspects of the many varieties of fan.
 Though formed and with operations based in the UK, we are truly International!
-Members come from more than 20 countries (mainly Europe and the United States) with a growing participation from Asia.
+Members come from more than 20 countries (mainly Europe and the United States) with a small participation from Asia.
 We welcome all ages and interests, whether you actually own a fan or not.

 Join us and participate in our Annual General Meeting, with the opportunity to meet fellow “fan-atic” members, make new friends, discuss fans, and extend your knowledge.
 The AGM spreads over a long weekend, and the venue changes each year.
 Generally held within the UK, recent years have seen the AGM held in Holland, Germany and France.
 Arranged by members for members, and not to be missed!

 Enjoy our full colour Bulletin twice a year – and contribute to it!
 Articles range from short descriptions of “My First Fan” or “Cheap and Cheerful” through to carefully researched articles.
-And each year we offer an award paid from by a member bequest for the best article.
-As well as the Ruby Anniversary of the FCI, the Bulletin celebrates its 100th issue this year!

-Our members come from all walks of life, but all are enthusiasts coming together through their interest in fans.
+Our members come from all walks of life, but all are enthusiasts who come together through their interest in fans.
 Collectors range from those with a few they picked up for decoration, to more serious collectors but the fan is a great leveller if you attend our meetings.
 We welcome amateurs and professionals, fan makers and students, historians and antique dealers, lace makers and people simply interested in costume and accessories.

 The Fan Circle benefits from the Patronage of:

-The Master of the Worshipful Company of Fanmakers
+The Master of the Worshipful Company of Fan Makers

 Mrs Nancy Armstrong FRSA